Exposed (Kristinia DeBarge album): Background

 With great variations between track themes, namely from the pain of breaking up in "Cried Me A River" to the excitement of falling in love in "Doesn't Everybody Want To Fall In Love", DeBarge has a personal connection to each song on the album:

 "I want to show people that they're not alone...
 I hurt, I get scared, I get nervous and I'm not always at my best – but I try my best.
 I'm not perfect.
 I make mistakes and that's okay."

 The album includes two songs which DeBarge wrote herself: "Cried Me a River" and "It's Gotta Be Love".
 Other notable credits go to songwriter and producer Ryan Tedder, who is best known for crafting Leona Lewis' worldwide number one "Bleeding Love", Beyoncé Knowles's top 5 hit "Halo" and Jordin Sparks' top 10 hit "Battlefield".
 For this album he co-wrote and produced "Speak Up" as well as the single "Future Love", previously recorded and released in 2008 by American boyband Varsity Fanclub.
 Kenneth "Babyface" Edmonds made the biggest contribution having worked on four songs: "Cried Me a River", "Doesn't Everybody Want to Fall in Love", "It's Gotta Be Love" and "Disconnect".

 DeBarge began singing when she was 3 years old, but did not begin to take it seriously until she was 12.
 When she was 12, her father took her into a recording studio.
 They worked until 4 am recording a duet, which made her father realize that she was serious about beginning a singing career.
 During the summer of 2003, DeBarge was a contestant on the American Idol spin-off, American Juniors.
-DeBarge progressed to the semifinal round of twenty contestants.
-She was featured in the first group of ten semifinalists and sang the song "Reflection" from the Disney movie Mulan.
+DeBarge progressed to the semi-final round of twenty contestants.
+She was featured in the first group of ten semi-finalists and sang the song "Reflection" from the Disney movie Mulan.
 However, she was not one of the five to progress from that group into the final ten.
 Due to her performance on the show, several producers began to consider DeBarge to be added to their label.
 At 14, DeBarge was introduced to Kenneth "Babyface" Edmonds.
 She worked with him for five years and, two days before her nineteenth birthday, signed to a new division of Island Def Jam Records founded by Edmonds and Jeff Burroughs called Sodapop Records, and immediately began working on Exposed.